EwanColquhoun/the-flying-scotsmen/README.md

 [Back to top](<#contents>)

 ### Admin Page
  * Admin has access via the default Django Admin page.
-The Admin login can be accessed from the navigation menus.
+The Admin login can be accessed from the navigation menus once a superuser has logged into The Flying Scotsmen.
 Once logged in, Admin users have all the access to amend, cancel, make and approve bookings.
 They can change slots, edit the aircraft details.
 All the contact requests can be viewed from the admin page.
     <details><summary>Screenshots</summary>

     ![Admin](media/readme-images/admin.png)